jwke21/cs6140_a2/README.md

 4) Matplotlib
 5) Seaborn

+See `requirements.txt` for a list of all dependencies including those installed with the above packages.

 ## Overall structure of the project:
-There are 6 files under the src folder:
+There are 6 files:
+- nn.py: covers task 1, all the execution logic is in the `first_task()` function.
-- cluster.py: mainly covers task 2 and 3, all the execution logic is in the main() function.
+- cluster.py: covers tasks 2 and 3, all the execution logic is in the `main()` function.
-- nn.py: mainly covers task 1, all the execution logic is in the main() function.
+- knn.py: covers task 4, all the execution logic is in the `fourth_task()` function.
-- (please add instructions on the other files)

 All the datasets are under the datasets folder.
 All the images are under the images folder.